iturdikulov/notes/Neovim.md

 Move the cursor to the top, middle, bottom of the screen.::`HML`
 <!--SR:!2023-06-05,1,209-->

-Jump to matching brace, bracket, or parentheses::`%`
+Jump to matching brace, bracket, or parentheses *::`%`

 Return to the line where the cursor was before the latest jump::`''`